-For the students' convenience and assistance with health related issues, a phone is located in the health office and is available for use during break and lunch.
+For the students' convenience, a phone is located in the health office and is available for use during break and lunch.
+Students MUST GO HOME with a fever of 100 degrees or they are vomiting.

-HEALTHY STUDENTS LEARN BETTER

-- Ophelia Curiel, Heath Technician - Beth Ennis, School Nurse
+HEALTHY STUDENTS LEARN BETTER - Kim Sirichaisintop, Heath Technician - Megan Moreno , School Nurse